 U.S. Highway Numbers:

 Even Numbers: Even numbers indicate east-west highways.
-For example, U.S. 40 is a road that runs from the eastern U.S. to the west.
+For example, U.S. 40 runs from the eastern U.S. to the west.

-These numbering rules can be useful for planning trips or understanding basic information about the roads.
+These numbering rules can be useful for planning trips or understanding basic information about roads.

-However, please note that there are many exceptions to the above rules (e.g., Interstate 99 (I-99)), so it cannot be said to be 100% accurate!
+However, keep in mind that there are many road numbers in the U.S. that do not follow the above rules (e.g., Interstate 99 (I-99)), so it cannot be said to be 100% accurate!

 My Antonio |